rayhanbepary/Red-Onion/README.md

 [Live Website](https://red-onion-rb.netlify.app/)

 ### Features:
-* This website can be used as a gymnasium’s website
+* This website can be used as a restaurant’s website
 *	It has five pages with eye-catching design
 *	Cross Browser Compatible
 *	Modern Design
 *	Clean code
 *	Easy to customize
-*	Simple & eye-catching membership form
+*	Login page
-*	Details pricing plans
+*	Signup page
-*	Responsive card for classes
+*	Add food to cart

 ### Technology used:
 * Javascript